 Continue your inspection up onto the roof of your home and hire a certified roofing specialist to ensure there are no missing or loose shingles.

 Once the temperatures drop far enough that you will no longer be opening your windows, you should remove your screens.
 Make any necessary repairs to the screens and spray them with a protective coating before storing them in a dry area.
 Once screens are removed, install storm windows and doors.
 While we are talking about doors, consider weather-stripping your garage door to prevent drafts.

 After the leaves have fallen, be sure to clean out your gutters and downspouts and also flush them with water.
 Make any repairs, including tightening of brackets, now.

-Remove any fuel from gas powered equipment like lawn mowers and prepare them for storage.
-Drain water from your garden hoses and store them for winter and be sure to shut off outdoor water valves in preparation of cold weather.
+Remove any fuel from gas-powered equipment like lawnmowers and prepare them for storage.
+Drain water from your garden hoses and store them for winter and be sure to shut off outdoor water valves in preparation for cold weather.
 Make sure you are all set for ice and snow removal, too.